-- (1) Inform the Board of matters that may significantly impact on the financial condition or affairs of the business. - (2) Review the public disclosure regarding the Committee required from time to time by NI 52-110. - (3) Review in advance, and approve, the hiring and appointment of the Company's Chief Financial Officer. - (4) Establish and oversee the effectiveness of procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing under the Company's whistleblower policy. - (5) Perform any other activities as the Committee or the Board deems necessary or appropriate.
+- (1) Inform the Board of matters that may significantly impact on the financial condition or affairs of the business, including with respect to regulatory matters. - (2) Review the public disclosure regarding the Committee required from time to time by NI 52-110. - (3) Review in advance, and approve, the hiring and appointment of the Company's Chief Financial Officer. - (4) Establish and oversee the effectiveness of procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing under the Company's whistleblower policy. - (5) Consider and review annually with management and the Board the Company's information governance policies and programs, privacy, information technology and cyber security risk exposures identified by management, and the adequacy of the steps management has taken to monitor and mitigate such privacy, information technology and cyber security risks. - (6) Perform any other activities as the Committee or the Board deems necessary or appropriate.